Support vector machines on the D-Wave quantum annealer: SVMs on a quantum annealer

 The formulation of the problem given in \equsref{eq:qp}{eq:qpzero} is the so-called dual formulation of an SVM (see \cite{Bishop2006MachineLearning} for more information).
 Since it represents a convex quadratic optimization problem, it is one of the rare minimization problems in machine learning that have a global minimum.
 Note, however, that the global minimum with respect to the training dataset $D$ may not necessarily be optimal for generalizing to the test dataset.

 Kernel-based SVMs are particularly powerful since they allow for nonlinear decision boundaries defined by $f(\mathbf x)=0$ (see \equref{eq:decisionfunction}), implicitly mapping the feature vectors to higher-dimensional spaces \cite{Burges1998SVMTutorial}.
-Interestingly, the complexity of the problem does not grow with this dimension, since only the value of the kernel functions $k(\mathbf x_n, \mathbf x_m)$ enters the problem specification (see \equref{eq:qp}).
+Interestingly, the complexity of the problem does not grow with this dimension, since only the values of the kernel function $k(\mathbf x_n, \mathbf x_m)$ enter the problem specification (see \equref{eq:qp}).
 This fact is known as the \emph{kernel trick} \cite{schoelkopf2002learningwithkernels,numericalrecipes}.